 - 25,000 bonus points after spending $ 100,000

 These are the same Ultimate Rewards points which you can get with the Chase Sapphire Preferred card and can be transferred to the same airline (Continental, British Airways, and Korean Air) and hotel partners (Hyatt, Marriott, Priority Club) as the Chase Sapphire Preferred.

 $5,000 is a lot to spend within 3 months, so this card is not for everyone.
-But I’ve received lots of emails for card recommendations, and you may be able to complete the minimum spend requirements with the help of these 40+ ways to complete minimum spending requirements.
+But I’ve received lots of emails for card recommendations, and you may be able to complete the minimum spend requirements with the help of these tips on how to spend 4,000 dollars in 3 months.